jht9629-nyu/covid-19-data-stories-2023/README.md

 ## Course Description

 This course will use the open source [The COVID-19 Impact Project](https://itp.nyu.edu/covid19impactproject/) as an entry point to explore humanizing data on systemic inequity and injustice on a global and local scale.

+In this course we will:

-We will explore and invent creative uses of data for advocacy and change.
-Students will discover how data flows from public github repositories and tools needed to visualize the data.
-We will review other data-centric open source projects for the public good and discuss the questions they are trying to answer or problems they are trying to solve.
-We will examine and draw inspiration from historical and contemporary data visualizations developed by advocates for social justice and the public good.
-Using data visualization as a scaffold, we will explore ways to support community driven mourning and memorialization after mass death events.
+● Explore and invent creative uses of data for advocacy and change.

+● Discover how data flows from public github repositories and tools needed to visualize the data.

+● Review other data-centric open source projects for the public good and discuss the questions they are trying to answer or problems they are trying to solve.

+● Examine and draw inspiration from historical and contemporary data visualizations developed by advocates for social justice and the public good.

+● Use data visualization as a scaffold to explore ways to support community driven mourning and memorialization after mass death events.

 Students can choose to participate as creatives, artists, javascript coders, p5js explorers, UI/UX designers, citizen journalists, data science explorers or social justice advocates.